This fact sheet is supported by:

 Primary prevention: stopping mental health problems before they start

-Our UK and International Inclusion strategy and plan sets out our framework for creating an environment where our employees can be their best and we operate a four pillar approach to deepen inclusion and build a sense of belonging today and in the future: Inform, Empower, Develop and Inspire.
-This includes a number of Employee Resource Groups (ERGs).
-Our ERGs are self-managed, voluntary groups whose members have common interests aligned with the Company’s DEI goals.
-ERGs are grassroots efforts to positively impact the workforce, workplace, and community.
-Our UK MindSet ERG supports mental health and wellbeing in the organisation.
+Our UK and International inclusion strategy and plan sets out our framework for creating an environment where our employees can be their best and we operate a three pillar approach: Respect, Belong and Connect.
+This includes a number of Employee Connection Groups (ECGs).
+Our ECGs are employee led voluntary groups whose members have common interests aligned with the Company’s inclusion goals.
+ECGs are grassroots efforts to positively impact the workforce, workplace, and community.
+Our UK MindSet ECG supports mental health and wellbeing in the organisation.

 Secondary prevention: supporting those at higher risk of experiencing mental health problems